Decorating a Porch

 See How Diana Decorated

 Let's look now at the other side of Diana's front porch.
-What a cozy getaway space on this wicker sofa.
-We love these numbered pillows 1-2-3-4.
-How fun is that?
+What a cozy getaway space on this wicker sofa and we love these numbered pillows 1-2-3-4.
+So fun!
 You guessed it - Diana made these pillows, too.
 She saw the idea in a Pottery Barn catalog.

 How many of us are lucky enough to have a side porch?
 I want to live at Diana's house.